pulumi/pulumi-hugo/themes/default/content/what-is/what-is-secrets-management.md

 1. **Secret generation**: Some secrets management solutions also offer the ability to dynamically generate secrets, whether those secrets are cryptographic key material (such as TLS private keys) or other secrets.
 1. **Auditing and access control**: All access to secrets in the secrets management solution should be controlled via access controls (typically some form of role-based access control, or RBAC) and appropriately audited.

-## What are Some Products for Secrets Management?
+## What are some products for secrets management?

 Several tools and platforms are designed specifically to facilitate secrets management.
 Let's explore a few notable ones.